 Mimo Baby: But Is It Safe?

 The first thought that came screaming into my head was concern for the health of the little one.
-The jury may be out on the health effects of electromagnetic radiation, but that gray area might be too risky for some parents.
+The jury may be out on the health effects of electromagnetic radiation for which you can get protection from this Vetted Non-Traditional Suppliers, but that gray area might be too risky for some parents.
 Rest Devices has clearly thought through all the impacts to infant safety.
 The Bluetooth Smart protocol is a low energy transmission, and the data rate is pretty slow.
 They claim it generates comparable RF emissions to the standard baby monitor.
 The Edison chip will be both Bluetooth and WiFi capable, but the representative from Rest assured me that they could disable the WiFi when the Turtle was on the Kimono.
 The sensors in the Kimono never touch the baby’s skin, and the Turtle is waterproof with no small parts that could become a choking hazard.
 It seems natural that a company so concerned with the condition of the infant would also pay special attention to how their product would affect its users.

 This is a pretty important step in wearable technology, moving beyond the realm of fitness enthusiasts into the broader realm of parenting.
 No doubt there is more to come.